Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 → Pixy2.1
 ```

-because the most useful specialized sensor changes by round.
+because the most valuable specialized measurement changes between rounds.

 ### No permanent front ultrasonic

-EV3 port allocation favored more valuable round-specific information.
+The available EV3 input was better used for the round-specific sensor.

 ### No HuskyLens + Nano bridge

-The current vision architecture uses a shorter communication path.
+The current vision architecture uses a shorter communication chain.

 ### Color Sensor casing

-Physical control of lighting improved measurement conditions.
+A mechanical solution improved the optical measurement environment.

 ### State-dependent control

-Different navigation phases assign clearer responsibilities to different sensors.
+Different navigation states assign clearer authority to different sensor systems.

-### Stronger version discipline
+### Stronger baseline discipline

-Known-good behavior is preserved while isolated changes are tested.
+Working versions are preserved while isolated changes are evaluated.

 ---

-# 2.66 Final Engineering Analysis
+# 2.67 Final Engineering Analysis

-The most important result of Piolín's prototype-testing period was not a single set of parameters.
+The most important result of Piolín's prototype-testing period was not a particular threshold or steering value.

-It was a better model of how the robot should be engineered.
+It was a better understanding of the complete autonomous system.

 Early development often treated failures as isolated software problems: